wkjarosz/hdrview/README.md

 ## Compiling

-Compiling from scratch requires CMake and a recent version of XCode on macOS, Visual Studio 2015 on Windows, and GCC on Linux.
+Compiling from scratch requires CMake and a recent version of the XCode build tools on macOS, Visual Studio 2015 on Windows, and GCC on Linux.

+### Linux and macOS

 On Linux and macOS, compiling should be as simple as